-“We left the framework, but removed the walls,” writes Eaves in Star Trek: The Next Generation Sketchbook — The Movies, Generations & First Contact (1988), “so that you could see other stations beyond those [former] walls.”
-It was felt this added scope and function to the set.
+“We left the framework, but removed the walls,” Eaves writes in Star Trek: The Next Generation Sketchbook — The Movies, Generations & First Contact (1988), “so that you could see other stations beyond those [former] walls.”
+This was meant to add scope and function to the set.

 We also built a main console in the back, with doorways on either side that lead to the right and left sides of the observation lounge.
 So if you were at the front of the ship looking back and those doors were open, you could see all the way through into the observation room, then out into space.

 Immediately adjacent to those doors were the turbolifts.
-Moving forward to either side of the screen, one finds a door leading to the ready room and another to the airlock.
+Moving forward to either side of the screen, one finds a door leading to the captain’s ready room and another to an airlock.

 Zimmerman took Eaves’ sketches and began drawing up construction plans.
 When all was finished and the set was built, it wound up being much larger than the Enterprise-D’s.

-“We thought it would be a bad things,” writes Eaves, “because we’d decided the E‘s bridge should be sleeker and therefore smaller but it wound up being a great thing; it was a beautiful set, with warmth and depth, and the colors Herman chose gave the bridge a sense of ballistic beauty and great function.”
+[B]ut it wound up being a great thing; it was a beautiful set, with warmth and depth, and the colors Herman chose gave the bridge a sense of ballistic beauty and great function.

 Also, at one point, Troi’s and Riker’s stations are at something of a diagonal to the captain’s chair, so that Picard can read the displays on the backs of their consoles.
 But those were eventually eliminated, since they would [end] up being too enclosing on the characters.